dfalbel/mosaic/README.md

-# mosaic
+# mosaicr

-The **mosaic** package integrates R with the [Mosaic data visualization framework](https://uwdata.github.io/mosaic/) from UW Data, enabling scalable and interactive data visualization in R applications and documents.
+The **mosaicr** package integrates R with the [Mosaic data visualization framework](https://uwdata.github.io/mosaic/) from UW Data, enabling scalable and interactive data visualization in R applications and documents.

 ## What is Mosaic?